redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_onboarding.md

 # File Based Catalog onboarding

+> **Note**: The FBC support is going to be released at the end of Q2 2024.
+Until that and until official announcement the steps below are not yet supported.

 Operators in certified, marketplace, or community repositories are defined in a declarative way.
 This means a user provides all necessary information in advance about the operator bundle and how it should be released in a catalog and OPM automation injects a bundle into the correct place